Unannounced Nvidia GTX 1650 Ultra Graphics Card Listed Online

 A new listing on Chinese GPU vendor SZGalaxy’s website hints at a potential upcoming entrant in the race for the best graphics card for your rig.
 As spotted by a Twitter user, the GeForce GTX 1650 Ultra suggest Nvidia has a new GTX-series GPU in the works.

-Manufactured by Galax, the 1650 Ultra seems to be using a new die with 896 CUDA cores and 6GB of 128 bit GDDR6 VRAM running at 12 Gbps.
-This all adds up to a 1,590 MHz boost clock GPU.
-Galax’s specific unit also lists one DVI connection, one HDMI connection and one DisplayPort connection.
+Manufactured by Galax, the 1650 Ultra seems to be using an existing die with 896 CUDA cores and 6GB of 128 bit GDDR6 VRAM running at 12 Gbps, with a 1,590 MHz boost clock GPU.
+Galax’s specific unit also lists one DVI connection (hello, old school), one HDMI connection, and one DisplayPort connection.

 There’s a bit of a snag in the listing, though.
 While the store page itself calls the new GPU the GTX 1650 Ultra, the specifications call it the GTX 1660 Ultra.
 However, given that all specs besides memory speed are lower than even the base Nvidia GeForce GTX 1660, we’re willing to bet that the discrepancy is just a typo.
 Still, that puts the 1650 Ultra in an awkward position.